Soostone/retry/README.md

   RetryPolicy interface, replacing it with a monoidal RetryPolicy.
 The result is a much thinner API that actually provides much more power to the end user.
+- Now using microseconds in all premade policies.
+PLEASE TAKE CARE WHEN UPGRADING.
+It was a bad idea to use miliseconds and deviate from norms in the first place.

 ### 0.4